MrRexZ/DownCacheDroid/README.md

 # DownCacheDroid
 A library to effectively cache & download web files.

 This library utilizes [okhttp3](https://github.com/square/okhttp) and [Dagger 2](https://github.com/google/dagger) as DI framework

+**WARNING :
+The library is currently is a bit slow during initialization, but should be smoother thereafter.
+This seems to be caused by the inclusion of callback in detecting MIME type asynchronously.
+I will fix this in the future.**

 # 1. Features & Usage
 Firstly, build the project so Dagger 2 can generate the Dagger-prefixed class.